Who is Rainbow Collective for Change?

 JUSTICE FOR ALL

 All families and children deserve systems and communities that support their well-being and allow them to thrive.
-We work with our communities to dismantle unjust systems of care and rebuild better systems so that LGBTQ children and families- especially those that are Black, Indigenous, Latinx, or other people of color - can thrive.
+We work with our communities to dismantle unjust systems of care that are intended to oppress BIPOC, immigrant and LGBTQIA+ communities and rebuild better systems so that LGBTQIA+ children and families- especially those that are Black, Indigenous, Latine, or other people of color - can thrive.

 -